IngCr3at1on/SCE/README.md

 ---

-This project uses git-modules initialize these and update with:
+This project uses git submodules initialize these and update with:

 	git submodule init
 	git submodule update